modir/using-laminas-framework-book/version2/docs/session.md

 }
 ~~~

-T> Making the session manager the default one is very important, because otherwise you'll have to explicitly pass it to every component
+> Making the session manager the default one is very important, because otherwise you'll have to explicitly pass it to every component
-T> depending on the session manager, which is rather boring.
+> depending on the session manager, which is rather boring.

 ## Session Containers